advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 ---

-Support SMS, we used the Clicktell to handle.
+Support SMS, we used Clicktell to implement.

- Clicktell-用來串接Notification SMS的3rd party tool
+Clikctell is SMS 3rd party API, and we choose Clicktell to Support SMS notification function.

 Website:

 [https://portal.clickatell.com/\#/](https://portal.clickatell.com/#/)